ryan-txn/tp/docs/DeveloperGuide.md

 This distinction was made, as objects of the Meal class will represent possible meal options to choose form, while a mealEntry is a concrete calorie consumption the user wants to track.
 The latter makes a timestamp indispensible.

+#### HealthGoal
+The HealthGoal class manages a user's health goal and calculates target calorie intake based on user data such as height, weight, age, and gender.
+It offers three main health goals: weight loss, steady state, and bulking, each with a corresponding calorie modification factor.
+The class supports setting, storing, and retrieving the health goal.
+Additionally, it provides a method to compute target calories using the Harris-Benedict Equation, modified by the current health goal.
+This allows the class to adapt the calorie calculations according to the user's health objectives, making it versatile for various fitness plans.

 #### User
 Placeholder for user class.